PervasiveUrbanism/VL.AxiDraw/README.md

 # VL.AxiDraw

-A vvvv gamma patch and workflow to control pen plotters (e.g. AxiDraw and IDraw) directly from within the visual programming environment - no need for Inkscape or other intermediary tools.
+A vvvv gamma patch and workflow to control pen plotters (e.g. AxiDraw and iDraw) directly from within the visual programming environment - no need for Inkscape or other intermediary tools.

 This library simplifies the plotting workflow by allowing users to: